R-TF-028-003 Data Collection Instructions - Archive Data

 The retrospective data collection and ingestion process follows a systematic, quality-controlled workflow:

-- Identify candidate public datasets and dermatological atlases through literature review, consultation with dermatological AI experts, and monitoring of established data repositories (e.g., Kaggle, Harvard Dataverse, institutional repositories).
+- Identify candidate dermatological image archives through literature review, consultation with dermatological AI experts, healthcare institutions, and monitoring of established data repositories (e.g., Kaggle, Harvard Dataverse, institutional repositories).

 - Evaluate each candidate dataset against the selection criteria defined in Section 4.1.